HeavyMedl/lists/README.md

 <a name='flatten'/>
 ### flatten || concat : [[x]]|[str] -> [x]|str
 ------
-**Description**: Flatten an Array of an Array of Variables or an Array of Strings into an Array of Variables or String respectively.
+**Description**: Flatten an Array of an Array of Variables or an Array of Strings into an Array of Variables or a String respectively.

 **Signature Definition**: Give arg 1 an Array of an Array of Variables or an Array of Strings.
 Get an Array of Variables or a String.